zietas/aem-polyglot/README.md

 ## Features

 1. Create new empty dictionaries with `create` command
+2. Add new dictionaries entries
-2. Sort dictionaries by node keys - will be very usefull in order to maintain conistent dictionaries
+3. Sort dictionaries by node keys - will be very usefull in order to maintain conistent dictionaries
-3. Sorting in batch mode - whole directory
+4. Sorting in batch mode - whole directory
-4. Translate single dictionary to other language - currently only additon of missing entires is supported
+5. Translate single dictionary to other language - currently only additon of missing entires is supported
-5. Translate in batch mode - whole directory
+6. Translate in batch mode - whole directory

 ## Usage